preeyonujb1/EDA-and-Basic-ML-Practice-on-Loan-Defaulter-Dataset/README.md

 Any kind of feedback, detailed or vague would be appreciated.
 Suggestions on the smallest of things, such as increasing efficiency in creating the train-test split, or a better way of implementing some basic feature.

 Thank you.

+Citations for the dataset used:
+B. Baesens, D. Roesch, H. Scheule, Credit Risk Analytics: Measurement Techniques, Applications and Examples in SAS, Wiley, 2016